damlitos/title_extraction/README.md

 # Development
-It is very important to update both the requirements.txt  when changing any packages or package versions.
+Update both the requirements.txt  when changing any packages or package versions.
 If you fail to do this the deployments might fail.

 # Installation